 DePuy ASR™ Implant

 Due to a number of design flaws, DePuy Orthopaedics and its owner Johnson & Johnson have been forced to issue a recall of the ASR™ XL Acetabular Hip System and DePuy ASR™ Hip Resurfacing System.
 These systems first became available in July 2003.
-If you or a loved one had a faulty DePuy ASR™ hip device implanted, we can provide you with information and advice.Recent data from the manufacturer shows a greater number of people than expected who experienced pain and other problems as a result of the ASR™ Hip System, often leading to a second hip replacement surgery called a “revision surgery.”
-New data shows that five years after implantation, approximately 12% of patients who had received the ASR™ resurfacing device and 13% of patients who had received the ASR™ total hip replacement—about 1 in 8 patients—have needed a revision surgery.
+If you or a loved one had a faulty DePuy ASR™ hip device implanted, contact Bowersox Law Firm P.C. and hire Jeff Bowersox to be your DePuy hip replacement lawyer.Recent data from the manufacturer shows a greater number of people than expected who experienced pain and other problems as a result of the ASR™ Hip System, often leading to a second hip replacement surgery called a "revision surgery".
+New data shows that five years after implantation, approximately 12% of patients who had received the ASR™ resurfacing device and 13% of patients who had received the ASR™ total hip replacement-about 1 in 8 patients-have needed a revision surgery.
 BOWERSOX LAW FIRM expects the actual percentage of injured patients will be even higher.

 DePuy Pinnacle™ Implant

 The DePuy Pinnacle™ hip replacement device has not been recalled as of August 1, 2011.
 However, reports from some patients indicate that they are having significant problems since the implant of a DePuy Pinnacle™ hip device.
 If you or a loved one is experiencing problems with a DePuy Pinnacle™ device, please call BOWERSOX LAW FIRM for information and advice.